-(g) An oral examination on the topic of the thesis and on the general field to which the topic belongs will normally be held as part of the PhD examination.
+- An oral examination on the topic of the thesis and on the general field to which the topic belongs will normally be held as part of the PhD examination.
 The candidate must demonstrate mastery of the thesis in the oral examination in order to be eligible for the award of the degree.

-(ii) be accepted and the degree be awarded after amendments have been made to the satisfaction of the Convener of examiners in consultation with the internal examiner;
+- be accepted and the degree be awarded, but only after amendments have been made to the satisfaction of the Convener of examiners in consultation with the internal examiner;

-Note: Once the final result has been decided, the student shall submit two hardbound copies and a digital copy of the thesis.
-The cost of the hardbound copies will be met by the University provided that the thesis is submitted within four years of first enrolling for full-time PhD study.
+- Once the final result has been decided, the student shall submit a digital copy of the thesis.

 Notwithstanding anything in these regulations, the Senate shall have discretion to vary any provision set down if, in its opinion, special or unusual circumstances warrant such variation.